 - (a) You may assign your right to an indemnity for the crop year only to creditors or other persons to whom you have a financial debt or other pecuniary obligation.
 You may be required to provide proof of the debt or other pecuniary obligation before we will accept the assignment of indemnity. - (b) All assignments must be on our form and must be provided to us.
-Each assignment form may contain more than one creditor or other person to whom you have a financial debt or other pecuniary obligation. - (c) Unless you have provided us with a properly executed assignment of indemnity, we will not make any payment to a lienholder or other person to whom you have a financial debt or other pecuniary obligation even if you may have a lien or other assignment recorded elsewhere.
-Under no circumstances will we be liable: - (1) To any lienholder or other person to whom you have a financial debt or other pecuniary obligation where you have failed to include such lienholder or person on a properly executed assignment of indemnity provided to us; or - (2) To pay to all lienholders or other persons to whom you have a financial debt or other pecuniary obligation any amount greater than the total amount of indemnity owed under the policy. - (d) If we have received the properly executed assignment of indemnity form: - (1) Only one payment will be issued jointly in the names of all assignees and you; and - (2) Any assignee will have the right to submit all loss notices and forms as required by the policy. - (e) If you have suffered a loss from an insurable cause and fail to file a claim for indemnity within the period specified in section 7(a), the assignee may submit the claim for indemnity not later than 15 days after the period for filing a claim has expired.
-We will honor the terms of the assignment only if we can accurately determine the amount of the claim.
-However, no action will lie against us for failure to do so.
+Each assignment form may contain more than 1 creditor or other person to whom you have a financial debt or other pecuniary obligation. - (c) Unless you have provided us with a properly executed assignment of indemnity, we will not make any payment to a lienholder or other person to whom you have a financial debt or other pecuniary obligation even if you may have a lien or other assignment recorded elsewhere.
+Under no circumstances will we be liable: - (1) To any lienholder or other person to whom you have a financial debt or other pecuniary obligation where you have failed to include such lienholder or person on a properly executed assignment of indemnity provided to us; or - (2) To pay to all lienholders or other persons to whom you have a financial debt or other pecuniary obligation any amount greater than the - total amount of indemnity owed under the policy. - (d) If we have received the properly executed assignment of indemnity form: - (1) Only 1 payment will be issued jointly in the names of all assignees and you unless all assignees and you agree in writing for the payment to be issued to a single payee; and - (2) Any assignee will have the right to submit all loss notices and forms as required by the policy if you fail to do so.
+If you have suffered a loss from an insurable cause and fail to submit a claim for indemnity within the period specified in section 7(a): - (i) An assignee may submit the claim for indemnity not later than 15 days after the period for filing a claim has expired.